Love It If We Made It: Writing and recording

 The instrumentation of "Love It If We Made It" was created by Daniel in 2015.
 Development of the lyrics began immediately after the 1975 concluded the recording of I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It.
 The band was inspired by the Blue Nile's Hats (1989), which they frequently listened to during their I Like It When You Sleep Tour.
-They sought to create something similar but "slightly different [...] like [the] Blue Nile on steroids”, and wanted the song to sound “really machine-like, in an industrial sense".
+They sought to create something similar but "slightly different [...] like [the] Blue Nile on steroids", and wanted the song to sound "really machine-like, in an industrial sense".
+In an interview with Entertainment Weekly, Healy said the song was based on "The Downtown Lights", adding: "I didn't want to hide away from referencing it.
+I wanted it to be fucking obvious to people that know."

 Healy requested that Ed Blow, the Dirty Hit product manager, go to the local newsstand every day to grab the daily newspaper.
 The singer had an idea to collect a list of tabloid headlines and turn them into a song.
 He realised the headlines had become too slapstick and humorous during the writing process, so the idea was scrapped.
 The June 2017 Grenfell Tower fire, which occurred close to the Dirty Hit offices, had a significant impact on Healy.
 According to the singer, the event acted as the song's catalyst, saying, "that's when the song became this outward exorcism".

 The first concerted effort to write "Love It If We Made It" occurred in June 2017.
 While on a flight during the 1975's I Like It When You Sleep Tour, Daniel encouraged Healy to build the song's lyrics around his 2015 instrumental, which consisted of two chords at the time.
 The singer had the phrase "fucking in a car, shooting heroin" and a line about Eric Garner, but most of the verses did not form until very late into the recording process.
 He revisited the idea of tabloid headlines, choosing to document the events of 2016 to 2018 in a collection of notes, adding to it every time something angered him.
 Healy procrastinated work on the song, eventually rewriting it several times.
 Once the lyrics grew more substantially, he realised it had become a benchmark for A Brief Inquiry into Online Relationships, changing the album's overall structure from a personal, introspective diary of the singer's life into an outward-facing record.
 Healy did not want to create a protest song, feeling "Love It If We Made It" needed to be an objective summary of events rather than a subjective opinion.
 To accomplish this, he looked to the narrative of Prince's "Sign o' the Times" (1987), seeking to create a "super modern" version that documents the most political and socially volatile period of the band's life.